Guns N' Roses: Appetite for Destruction

-Guns N' Roses' debut album Appetite for Destruction was released July 21, 1987.
-The album underwent an artwork change after the original cover design by Robert Williams, which depicted a surrealist scene in which a dagger-toothed monster vengefully attacks a robot rapist, was deemed too controversial.
-The band stated the original artwork was "a symbolic social statement, with the robot representing the industrial system that's raping and polluting our environment".
-The revised cover was done by Andy Engell, based on a design by tattoo artist Bill White Jr., who had designed the artwork for a tattoo Rose had acquired the previous year.
-The artwork featured each of the five band members' skulls layered on a cross.
+Appetite for Destruction, Guns N' Roses' debut album, was released on July 21, 1987.
+The album's original cover art, painted by Robert Williams and depicting a surreal scene of a monster attacking a rapist robot, was deemed too controversial by retailers.
+The band described the artwork as "a symbolic social statement, with the robot representing the industrial system that's raping and polluting our environment."
+A revised cover, created by Andy Engell from a design by tattoo artist Bill White Jr., featured skull caricatures of the five band members arranged on a cross.

-The band's first single was "It's So Easy", released on June 15, 1987, in the UK only, where it reached number eighty-four on the UK Singles Chart.
-In the U.S., "Welcome to the Jungle" was issued as the album's first single in October, with an accompanying music video.
+The band's first single, "It's So Easy", was released exclusively in the UK on June 15, 1987, reaching number 84 on the UK Singles Chart.
+In the United States, "Welcome to the Jungle" served as the lead single in October, accompanied by a music video.

-Initially, the album and single lingered for almost a year without performing well, but when Geffen founder David Geffen was asked to lend support to the band, he obliged, personally convincing MTV executives to play "Welcome to the Jungle" during the network's after-hours rotation.
-Even though the video was initially only played once at 4 a.m. on a Sunday, heavy metal and hard rock fans took notice and soon began requesting the video and song en masse.
-The song, written in Seattle, was about Los Angeles.
-The music video took place in New York.
-According to Rose, the inspiration for the lyrics came from an encounter he and a friend had with a homeless man while they were coming out of a bus into New York.
-Trying to put a scare into the young runaways, the man yelled at them, "You know where you are?
-You're in the jungle baby; you're gonna die!"
-The song was featured in the 1988 Dirty Harry film The Dead Pool, starring Clint Eastwood, and members of the band had a cameo appearance in the film.
+For nearly a year, the album and its singles struggled commercially.
+That changed when Geffen Records founder David Geffen personally urged MTV to air the "Welcome to the Jungle" video during late-night rotation.
+Although initially played only once at 4 a.m. on a Sunday, viewer demand quickly surged.
+The song, written in Seattle but inspired by Rose's experiences in Los Angeles, was partly based on an encounter with a homeless man in New York who shouted, "You know where you are?
+You're in the jungle, baby; you're gonna die!".
+The track later appeared in the 1988 film The Dead Pool, in which the band made a cameo.